Chaplaincy Studies (MTh / PgDip / PgCert)

-'It gave me the time and opportunity to look at areas of interest for me within chaplaincy and the tools to do so in a systematic and intelligent manner.
-I believe this has improved my performance as a chaplain and a chaplaincy manager and opened the way for me to further develop my chaplaincy career' - Stephen Flatt, 2010
+“It gave me the time and opportunity to look at areas of interest for me within chaplaincy and the tools to do so in a systematic and intelligent manner.
+I believe that this has improved my performance as a chaplain and a chaplaincy manager and opened the way for me to further develop my chaplaincy career.”

-'(The course) stimulated analysis of my work, and allowed me to attempt ot research in my area.
-It permitted the exchange of ideas with other Chaplains.
-It have given me confidence in defending the rationale behind Healthcare Chaplaincy' - Rodney Baxendale, 2010
+“Stimulated analysis of my work, and to attempt research in the area.
+Permitted exchange of ideas with other Chaplains.
+Given me confidence in defending the rationale behind Healthcare Chaplaincy.”

-'(The course) enabled me to think critically about chaplaincy, providing me with research skills, giving me self-confidence and an ability to speak authoritatively within an "evidence-based" NHS culture' - Julian Raffay, 2011
+“Enabled me to think critically about chaplaincy, providing me with research skills, giving me self-confidence and an ability to speak authoritatively within an “evidence-based” NHS culture.”

-The course is suitable for chaplains (lay or ordained and from different faiths), working in different sectors including: the military, healthcare, schools, universities, prisons, the workplace, the emergency services, etc. Those undertaking the course will be involved in some kind of professional chaplaincy, on a full or part-time basis.
+The qualifications are suitable for chaplains (lay or ordained, and from different faiths), working in different sectors including: the military, healthcare, schools, universities, prisons, the workplace, sports, the emergency services, etc. Those undertaking the course will be involved in some kind of professional chaplaincy, on a full or part-time basis.
 If appropriate, it is also possible for those who do not work in the chaplaincy field to follow this course.